Cat and Dog Separation Anxiety in Oakland, CA

 - Make sure to spend some extra time with your pet in the evenings, or have your kids play with them after school.
 This gives your pet something to look forward, to every day!

-If your pet’s anxiety is more severe and they do not respond to the above tips, please talk to your veterinarian!
+If your cat or dog’s anxiety is more severe and they do not respond to the above tips, please talk to your veterinarian!
 They can recommend prescription anti-anxiety medications as well as give advice on counter-conditioning to reduce your pet’s anxiety.
-Contact us today at (510) 339-2041 to make an appointment.
+Call us today at (510) 339-2041 to make an appointment!